Sprache : Es gibt diese Seite auch auf Deutsch.

-We are a group of security & privacy researchers from the German CISPA Helmholtz-Center for Information Security, the Max Planck Institute for Security and Privacy, and the Leibniz University Hannover.
-We are looking for interview partners from a diverse set of open source projects, to gain deeper insights from many involved contributors and a wide field of projects.
+We are a group of security & privacy researchers from the German CISPA Helmholtz-Center for Information Security and the Leibniz University Hannover with collaborations to various other institutions.
+We are looking for interview partners from various Rust projects to gain deeper insights from many involved contributors and a wide field of projects.

-- Fully anonymous for you and the projects, at most, short anonymized quotes from the interview might be published.
+- Be fully anonymous for you and the projects, at most, short anonymized quotes from the interview might be published.

-- We estimate the interview will take about ~45 min of your valuable time.
+- Take about ~60 min of your valuable time.

-- On any audio platform of your choice (Zoom, Skype, our self-hosted Jitsi, …), no camera required.
+- Be on any audio platform of your choice (Skype, our self-hosted Jitsi, …), camera optional.

 Who we are #